 ‘Check the Facts’ is one of the many ways we’re helping to tackle misinformation in Australia.
 Recently, we launched the COVID-19 Information Centre, helping over 6.2 million Australians to access authoritative information on the pandemic.
 We’ve also offered support to the Australian Government to amplify authoritative information on the vaccine rollout, and expanded our fact-checking partner capability in Australia.

-Last month, we also partnered with misinformation prevention NGO, First Draft, to launch a local campaign and educational toolkit to address the spread of misinformation by digital creators.
+Last month, we also partnered with a misinformation prevention NGO, First Draft, to launch a local campaign and educational toolkit to address the spread of misinformation by digital creators.

 For more information on the ‘Check the Facts’ campaign, please visit AAP’s FactCheck website: factcheck.aap.com.au.